btihen/btihen/content/post_edu/explore_uplift_feedback/index.md

 **Technical Feedback** _(without being the sage on the stage)_

-- Dr. Michaela Greiler has a full lenght talk [How To Phrase Respectful Code Review Feedback](https://www.youtube.com/watch?v=hzBHtgWlc4I&feature=emb_rel_end).
+- Dr. Michaela Greiler has a full length talk [How To Phrase Respectful Code Review Feedback](https://www.youtube.com/watch?v=hzBHtgWlc4I&feature=emb_rel_end).
 She is also working on a Code Review Book.
 - [What to Look for in a Code Review](https://leanpub.com/whattolookforinacodereview), by Trisha Gee of Jet Brains.
 She also has a talk [Code Review Best Practices](https://trishagee.com/presentations/code_review_best_practice/).

-**Agile Communication and Managment Approaches** _(classroom management)
+**Agile Communication and Management Approaches** _(classroom management)

 - [Become an Effective Software Engineering Manager](https://pragprog.com/titles/jsengman/become-an-effective-software-engineering-manager/): How to Be the Leader Your Development Team Needs, ISBN: 9781680507249, by James Stanier.
 This book is a reflection about how to go beyond agile and what has worked well at **Spotify**.